seeleteam/seele-sdk-java/README.md

 # SEELE-SDK-JAVA

-seele-sdk-java is a generic java API library for the Seele blockchain. the program is a maven project
+SEELE-SDK-JAVA is a generic java API library for the Seele blockchain.<br>
+The program is a maven project.

 # Methods